PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

         await name_input.respond(f"Hello, {name_input.value}!")
 ```

-Cool!
-There's one problem left: this flow runs forever!
-We need a way to signal that it should exit.
-Let's keep things simple and teach it to look for a special string:
+There's one problem left: this flow runs forever unless there's a signal that it should exit.
+Here's how to teach it to look for a special string:

 ```python
 from prefect import flow